gsm007-data/ai-bootcamp-dubai/Lab-1:Usecases/intelligent-assistant/Intelligent AI Assistant.md

 ![alt text](images/image6.png)

 Let's now test the new agent.
 In the Preview window, enter a question for the agent, for example "Can you tell me about the status of the warehouse docks?"
 Note how the agent is using the provided data to formulate its answer.
+Also, experiment asking the agent to format the output as table.

 ![alt text](images/image7.png)